lupyuen/lupyuen.github.io/src/ci2.md

 TODO

-# Run A Single CI Job
+# Build NuttX for a Target Group

 TODO: CI Jobs `arm-01` to `arm-14`